IRL2/nanover-docs/source/concepts/applications.rst

 * ``owner.id``: if the interaction originates from a client that defines an avatar, it can set this field to the player id attached to its avatar.
-This allows to match interactions with avatars when analysing session recordings.
+This allows one to match interactions with avatars when analysing session recordings.
 * ``label``: used with ``owner.id``, this is the name of the avatar component from which the interaction originates (`e.g.` ``hand.right`` or ``hand.left``).